NathanNeurotic/opentuna-installer-remapped/README.md

 * Once you're in wLaunchELF, you'll be able to access a USB storage devices/internal storage device/MX4SIO storage device depending on your setup and access the downloaded OpenTuna Installer Remapped ELF to begin installation.
 * Read the entire readme for clarity on what gets removed, what will change on any preconfigured settings, and what to expect.
 * 2MB Free Space on your Memory Card is recommended before running the installer.
+* Huge thank you to @israpps and @HowlingWolfHWC for explaining and providing me with OpenTuna-BOOT/BOOT.ELF version, allowing for OpenTuna to load BOOT/BOOT.ELF instead of APPS/OPL or otherwise.
+This allows us to configure BOOT.ELF to launch any app thanks to PS2BBL ELF Application by @israpps
 ---------------------------------
 Modified Original Readme to reflect additional folder deletion and recommended backup before proceeding.
 This modified OpenTuna-Installer will install the following folders and files to the selected memory card: